mailbots/mailbots/README.md

 ### onTrigger

-When a task "[triggers](https://docs.gopher.email/reference#perfect-timing)", it becomes relevant to the user and should be sent to their email inbox.
+Handle when a task "[triggers](https://docs.gopher.email/reference#perfect-timing)", it becomes relevant to the user and should be sent to their email inbox.
 The most common trigger (currently) is a when a scheduled task becomes due.

 Tasks with different commands may trigger differently.
 For example: